Dark Mode Light Mode

 You’ll notice that the landscape has completely dried out, and all the grass is green.
 The landscape changes very quickly from green to yellow, just within a few weeks!

-• Pro: High in the mountains, the temperature is perfect, feels like spring there.
+• Pro: High in the mountains, the temperature is perfect, it feels like spring there.
 The city is too hot.

 • Con: Too hot for anything in the outdoors close to the cities.